drugis/addis-core/docs/api/index.md

 Staging changes
 ---------------

 TODO: needed for commit pages.
-Start by creating a "working copy" of a graph, make changes to it, and retrieve those changes in PATCH fromat (see versioning).
+Start by creating a "working copy" of a graph, then make changes to it, and retrieve those changes as a set of additions and retractions.
+Note that these do not need to be portable, and so can make reference to blank nodes.
+As such, the format need not be TurtlePatch, and the graph need not be skolemized (see [Versioning](versioning.html)).

 Authentication
 --------------